Lifting problem for minimally wild covers of Berkovich curves: Introduction

 \subsection{Motivation}

 This paper continues the study of residually wild morphisms $f\:Y\to X$ of Berkovich curves initiated in \cite{CTT}.
+Such morphisms were called ``topologically wild'' in \cite{CTT}, but we adopt the change of notation made in the sequel paper \cite{radialization}.
 The main new tool introduced in \cite{CTT} is the different function $\delta_f$ of $f$, and the main results of \cite{CTT} describe its properties, including the behaviour at points of types 1 and 2.
-See appendix~\ref{diffunsec} for a brief review.
-The results of \cite{CTT} sufficed to describe the structure of the residually wild locus of $f$ when $\deg(f)=p$ (\cite[Theorem~7.1.4]{CTT}) and were generalized in \cite{radialization} to an arbitrary degree.
+A brief summary is given in appendix~\ref{diffunsec}.
+The results of \cite{CTT} sufficed to describe the structure of the residually wild locus of $f$ when $\deg(f)$ equals to the residual characteristic $p$, see \cite[Theorem~7.1.4]{CTT}, and were generalized in \cite{radialization} to an arbitrary degree.
 However, an analogy with the residually tame case indicated that one should expect existence of finer differential invariants related to algebraic geometry over $\tilk$.
-Indeed, it is noted in \cite[\S1.3]{ABBR} that the discrete invariant $\Gamma_f$ alone is too crude to satisfy a lifting theorem.
+Indeed, it is noted in \cite[\S1.3]{ABBR} that the discrete invariant $\Gamma_f$ alone (see \S\ref{convsec}) is too crude to satisfy a lifting theorem.
 The set of natural discrete (or tropical) restrictions it satisfies is not complete, and there are non-trivial restrictions on $\Gamma_f$ arising from its relation to the algebraic geometry over $\tilk$.
 In particular, if one combines $\tilf$ and $\Gamma_f$ into a single object, a metrized curve complex of Amini-Baker (see \cite{Amini-Baker}) or a morphism of log curves (see \S\ref{logredsec}), then no essential information is lost under the reduction of residually tame morphism, as indicated by the lifting theorem \cite[Theorem~B]{ABBR}.

 It was mentioned in \cite[Remark 7.6]{ABBR} that this theory is not satisfactory in the residually wild case, and the reason is now clear: there exist new non-trivial discrete invariants of covers, the different function $\delta_f$ and the profile function $\varphi_f$ (see \cite{radialization}).
 Note that $\delta_f$ is determined by $\varphi_f$, and the converse is true when $f$ is not too wild in the sense that the local multiplicities $n_y$ of $f$ are not divisible by $p^2$.
 It was natural to expect that these discrete (or tropical) invariants possess reduction refinements related to algebraic geometry over $\tilk$.
 Discovering such invariants and using them to extend the lifting theorem to a non-trivial residually wild case is the main motivation of this paper.
 We manage to completely solve the problem for the class of {\em minimally wild} covers (see the definition in \S\ref{convsec}).